margaretmf/margaretmf.github.io/poetry.md

 He/she was so close to home
 I had prayed for so long
 I prayed for the wrong thing
-I learned to pray to lover ha and him
+I learned to pray to love her and him
 And I let it go

 In finding the beauty all around
 I let it go
-I entered a new day and opened my ehart again
+I entered a new day and opened my heart again
 No one can steal my heart

 ## It Starts At the Port ##